SkylerA/skylera/README.md

 ![Header](./header.png)

 <h3>Hey!</h3>
 I'm Skyler, I've been making UI's in industry for 15 years as well as hacking around on personal projects whenever I get a wild idea.
-I gravitate towards the front end, but as a solo dev on my projects I've had a bit of experience with many areas of the stack.
+I gravitate towards the front end, but as a solo dev on my projects I've had experience with many areas of the stack.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">